ArthurBoddaert/Discord-Bot/README.md

 You can find informations about virtual environment [here](https://docs.python.org/3/library/venv.html)

-1. To start, you have to clone the project
+1. To start, you have to clone the project and go into the folder
 ```
 git clone https://github.com/ArthurBoddaert/Discord-Bot
+cd Discord-Bot
 ```

 2. In the previously cloned project, you can create a virtual environment